Manufacturing Metrics You Can Affect with On-Demand Labor

 Affecting metrics is the end result of properly using on-demand labor.
 But how do people achieve these results?

 The best way to make use of on-demand labor is to build a labor pool.
 This is like a flexible extension of your workforce that’s been trained in your operations and can pitch in when you need some extra help.
-Read more about labor pools and how they work on our blog
+Read more about labor pools and how they work in our thought leadership blog.

 Previous Posts